tlorans/ClimateAnalystMathsToolkit/docs/source/systemslinearequations.md

 \end{bmatrix}
 \end{equation}

 We've already had two examples of tedious manual transformation of $A$ to the row reduction echelon form with Python.
-So let's now use the `linalg.inv` function from `numpy` that allows you to process it automatically:
+So let's use the `linalg.inv` function from `numpy` that allows you to process it automatically:

 ```Python
 A = np.array([[-3, 2, -1],